CZ-NIC/knot/doc/installation.rst

 Installing Knot DNS packages on Ubuntu
 --------------------------------------

-Prepackaged version of the Knot DNS can be found in Ubuntu from version 12.10 (Quantal Quetzal).
-In addition to the package included in the main archive, we provide Personal Package Archive (PPA) as an option to upgrade to last stable version of the Knot DNS or to install it on older versions of Ubuntu Linux.
+Prepackaged version of Knot DNS can be found in Ubuntu from version 12.10 (Quantal Quetzal).
+In addition to the package included in the main archive, we provide Personal Package Archive (PPA) as an option to upgrade to the last stable version of Knot DNS or to install it on older versions of Ubuntu Linux.

-We typically provide packages for all supported versions of Ubuntu Linux including 5 year support for `LTS <https://wiki.ubuntu.com/LTS>`_ versions of Ubuntu Linux.
-At the time of writing this manual this includes Ubuntu 10.04 LTS, 11.04, 11.10 and 12.04 LTS.

 Adding official PPA repository for Knot DNS
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~